 pyflakes only examines the syntax tree of each file individually.
 This, combined with a limited set of errors, makes it faster than pylint.
 On the other hand, pyflakes are more limited in what it can check.

 Although pyflakes do not do any stylistic checks, there is another tool that combines pyflakes with PEP8 style checks: flake8. flake8, in addition to combining pyflakes and pep8, also adds configuration options for each project.

 Mypy is a static type checker for Python.

 The requirement here is that your code is annotated, using Python 3 function annotation syntax (PEP484).
 Then, mypy can type check your code and find common bugs.
 Its purpose is to combine the advantages of dynamic and static typing (using a typing module).

 Installation and usage are similar to others.

-While mypy is still in development, it already supports a significant subset of Python features.
+Although mypy is still under development, it already supports a significant subset of Python functions.

-Type declarations act as machine-checked documentation and static typing makes your code easier to understand and easier to modify without introducing bugs.
+Type declarations act as machine-tested documentation, and static typing makes your code clearer and easier to modify without making errors.

 4. Prospector (prospector.landscape.io)

-One of the powerful tools for static analysis to analyze Python code and output information about errors, potential problems, convention violations and complexity.
-It incorporates:
+One of the powerful static analysis tools for analyzing Python code and displaying information about errors, potential issues, convention violations and complexity.
+It includes: